Fortified Roof Cost Houston 2026

 Three to five working days for a typical 2,000 sq ft home.
 Day 1 is tear-off and deck inspection, Day 2 is the sealed deck install, Day 3 is shingles, Day 4 is flashing and cleanup, and Day 5 is the third-party FORTIFIED evaluator inspection.
 Weather delays during Houston hurricane season (June-November) can push the timeline.

 Five years.
 After that, a re-inspection by an IBHS-certified evaluator can renew the designation.
-Your insurance discount continues as long as the designation is current.
+Your carrier review continues as long as the designation is current.
 The actual Class 4 shingles typically carry 20- to 50-year manufacturer warranties, so the roof outlasts any single designation cycle.

 Almost never.
 The IBHS standard requires verifying the sealed deck and fastening pattern, and there is no non-destructive way to confirm either on an existing roof.
 Exception: if your roof is less than 12 months old and your contractor kept detailed photo documentation of the deck and nailing, an IBHS evaluator may be able to certify retroactively.